springernature/frontend-playbook/practices/dependency-management.md

 These are defined in the `dependencies` section of the `package.json` file.

 Version numbers for run-time dependencies are defined using a tilde `~` plus a full version number in the `MAJOR.MINOR.PATCH` form.
+For a package version specified as `~2.3.4` this means that all releases from `2.3.4` (inclusive) up to, but not including `2.4.0` are acceptable.

 Specifying the versions in this way ensures that:
+* We can easily get bugfixes made to the dependencies when these have been released as a PATCH.
-* We don't expose the users of our modules to an unnecessary risk if one of our dependencies releases a minor update that breaks our app.
+* We don't expose the users of our modules to an unnecessary risk if one of our dependencies releases a MINOR update that breaks our app.
 * Dependencies in early lifecycle projects (Version `0.MINOR.PATCH`) are traditionally considered of beta quality, or undergoing heavy development, and any minor could potentially contain breaking changes.
-Limiting the scope to patch updates heavily reduces the chance of our app breaking.
+Limiting the scope to PATCH updates heavily reduces the chance of our app breaking.
 * The behaviour when installing the dependencies is basically as predictable as possible ([Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)) without the use of npm-shrinkwrap or similar tools.

 Don't use wildcards (i.e. `*`, `x`) in the package numbers, or keywords like `latest`.
 Not only they make the version numbers harder to read but they also make it harder to predict what exact versions will be installed.